 For current laptop specifications, please see the School’s website.

 The School of Architecture believes that students must be exposed to ideas, designs and viewpoints occurring beyond the confines of the campus.
 We are therefore committed to bringing diverse people and ideas to the Marywood campus, while we also introduce our students to new urban/cultural experiences.

-In addition to public lecture series each semester, exhibitions, guest critics, visiting faculty, and field trips to New York, Chicago, Philadelphia, and other locales expose our students and faculty to new points of view, cities, building designs, theoretical positions, and a wide range of professional achievements.
+To this end, the School of Architecture offers numerous enrichment activities, such as an invited lecture series of prominent architects, interior exhibitions, guest critics, visiting faculty, and field trips to New York, Chicago, Philadelphia, and other locales to expose students to new points of view, cities, building designs, theoretical positions, and a wide range of professional achievements.
 Together, these opportunities serve to heighten the students’ awareness of the built world and the breadth of professional challenges and opportunities they will encounter upon graduation.

-The B.F.A. in Interior Architecture/Design degree is accredited by the National Association of Schools of Art and Design (NASAD).
-The program will apply for accreditation by the Council for Interior Design Accreditation (CIDA) during the 2013-2014 academic year.
+The B.I.A. degree in Interior Architecture/Design is accredited by the National Association of Schools of Art and Design (NASAD).

 For entering freshmen, a minimum SAT score (Math and Critical Reading) of 1000 and a QPA of 3.00 (on a 4.00 scale) are generally required for admission to the undergraduate program in Architecture.

 Design Portfolio: Applicants to any of the School of Architecture’s undergraduate programs may submit a Design Portfolio, but it is not specifically required unless otherwise mentioned.
 However, transfer students to any program in the School of Architecture must submit additional materials, including a portfolio.